Series Review – The Lyra Novels by Patricia C. Wrede

 RELATED: Film Review – Willow

 Something I also appreciate about this series is that it doesn’t have gratuitous violence and felt, on the whole, quite clean.
-There was some violence, there was a war, and characters fled assassination, torture, and certain death, but I never felt like it was being lingered on.
+There was some violence, a war, and characters fleeing assassination, torture, and certain death, but I never felt like it lingered on.

 Content Note: There is some violence, both performed on and by our characters.
 Characters also die.
 But it’s not too graphic.

 Have you read The Lyra Novels?
 Which is your favorite?
 Let me know in the comments!

 “You had me at hello.”